What is Baseline Assessment?

 In DoodleEnglish and DoodleSpell:

-• Children age 5.5-6.5 will be asked four sets of five questions
+Children with a starting age of 5.5-6.5 will be asked four sets of five questions

-• Children at 6.5 and above will be asked six sets of five questions
+Children aged 6.5 and above will be asked six sets of five questions

 Children do not need to complete a whole baseline assessment in one go.